watson-developer-cloud/conversation-connector/README.md

 - **`post-conversation`** performs any custom processing of the Conversation response JSON.
 This is an opportunity to modify the received context before it is saved in the database.
 By default, this action is empty.
 - **`save-context`** saves the Conversation context in the Cloudant `contextdb` database.
 - **`normalize-conversation-for-<channel>`** converts the JSON response from the Conversation format to the format expected by the channel.
 This includes extracting the Conversation response, in text and/or multimedia, and storing it in the appropriate location in the channel JSON.
 Facebook Messenger and Slack expect different payloads so there's a need to translate the Conversation response to channel-specific format.
-- **`multiple_post`** splits an interactive multimedia response into multiple responses for Facebook Messenger, as needed.
-This is necessary because Facebook Messenger does not support mixing of some media types in the same message; instead these are split into separate messages that can be sent in series.
-(This action is not included in a Slack deployment.)
+- **`multiple_post`** splits an interactive multimedia response into multiple responses, as needed.
+This is necessary because certain response types cannot be combined in a single message.
+If the output from `normalize-conversation-for-<channel>` contains multiple media types, it is split into separate messages and then sent to `post-normalization` in series.
 - **`post-normalization`** performs any final processing of the channel JSON before it is posted to the channel.
 - **`post`** posts the output to the channel app.